jennneth/ETL/README.md

 Next, we reduced the number of columns in the dataframe and changed the names of some columns to match the database table, columns in pgadmin.

 # Load
 We read through each dataset and created a Postgres table to load into.
 Then we wrote the portion of the python script that loads the data into the Postgres database.
+The final postgres relational database contains both the original ECOS table and the transformed MAMMALS table which includes the scientific_name and the date the mammal was first documented as being endangered.

 # Visualization
 ![](ERD/orginals.png)